0cjs/sedoc/ee/6800/opcodes.md

 6800 Opcode Quickref
 ====================

 This is a quick reference for hand-assembly.
+The data sheets contain summaries of cycle-by-cycle operation for the [6800] and [6802].

     JMP   JMPx  BRA      JSR   JSRx  BSR   RTS      SWI    WAI   RTI     NOP 7E₉   6E₈   20₄      BD₉   AD₈   8D₈   39₅      3F₁₂   3E₉   3B₁₀    01₂